Prince Harry: Social media is dividing us. Together, we can redesign it

 Our message was clear: The digital landscape is unwell and companies like yours have the chance to reconsider your role in funding and supporting online platforms that have contributed to, stoked, and created the conditions for a crisis of hate, a crisis of health, and a crisis of truth.

 We did this at the same time as the launch of a civil rights and racial justice campaign called Stop Hate For Profit, which sought to change online policies around hate speech—in this case, policies at Facebook—by urging companies that regularly purchase digital ads on the platform to withhold their advertising spending for the month of July.
-As of the end of last month, the campaign (led by respected organisations like the Anti-Defamation League, Color of Change, and the NAACP) sent a $7 billion message through withheld ad dollars.
+As of the end of last month, the campaign (led by respected organisations such as the Anti-Defamation League, Color of Change, and the NAACP) sent a $7 billion message through withheld ad dollars.

 Some may ask why a change campaign would take aim at online advertising.
 Well, many of us love and enjoy social media.
 It’s a seemingly free resource for connecting, sharing, and organising.
 But it’s not actually free; the cost is high.
-Every time you click they learn more about you.
+Every time you click, they learn more about you.
 Our information, private data, and unknown habits are traded on for advertising space and dollars.
 The price we’re all paying is much higher than it appears.
 Whereas normally we’re the consumer buying a product, in this ever-changing digital world, we are the product.

 While companies made their own decisions about what to do in July, we felt it necessary to say our part about the rise of an unchecked and divisive attention economy.
-We’ve always believed that individuals and communities thrive when the frameworks around them are built from compassion, trust, and wellbeing.
+We’ve always believed that individuals and communities thrive when the frameworks around them are built from compassion, trust, and well-being.
 Sadly, this belief is at odds with much of what is being experienced by people on social media.

 From conversations with experts in this space, we believe we have to remodel the architecture of our online community in a way defined more by compassion than hate; by truth instead of misinformation; by equity and inclusiveness instead of injustice and fearmongering; by free, rather than weaponised, speech.
 This remodeling must include industry leaders from all areas drawing a line in the sand against unacceptable online practices as well as being active participants in the process of establishing new standards for our online world.
 Companies that purchase online ads must also recognise that our digital world has an impact on the physical world—on our collective health, on our democracies, on the ways we think and interact with each other, on how we process and trust information.
 Because, if we are susceptible to the coercive forces in digital spaces, then we have to ask ourselves—what does this mean for our children?
 As a father, this is especially concerning to me.

 In the 1970s, there was a groundbreaking study on the societal effects of lead exposure and kids.
 The research found a clear connection between lead accumulation in children and their mental development.
-There’s no debate over the dangers of lead today, but at the time, the development was met with strong resistance from industry leaders (lead was used widespread in products like gas, house paint, and water pipes).
+There’s no debate over the dangers of lead today, but at the time, the development was met with strong resistance from industry leaders (lead was used widespread in products such as gas, house paint, and water pipes).
 Eventually, sweeping health and environmental reforms were put in place to change this.
 We knew something was harmful to the health of our children, so we made the necessary changes to keep them safe, healthy, and well.

 Researchers I’ve spoken with are studying how social media affects people—particularly young people—and I believe the book of data that we will look back on one day will be incredibly troubling.